 Leaders Need More Than Observers

 In a world of information overload, a leader’s ability to be the sole key observer in keeping an organization abreast of trends, innovations, and market changes is diminishing.
 There is an ever-increasing multiplicity of social, economic, technological, environmental, and political factors impacting the business cycle.
 Leaders depend on the keen observation of others, but observation alone without action falls short.
 Observation without the ability to act is not only a missed opportunity, it is a step backward.
 Because standing still is as good as going in reverse.
-It is like staying afloat in the ocean.
 In today’s world, there are strong currents adrift.
 Knowing a current is taking you out to sea and doing nothing about it will still result in you being swept out to sea.
 How can leaders create an observer-actor culture to maximize the benefits of what is being observed?

 The Observer Obsession